drB-dotjpg/DiscordFortniteBot2/README.md

 # DiscordFortniteBot2
 Another Fortnite game playable in a discord client.
-This project is a sequal/rewrite to an existing project created in March 2019.
+This project is a sequel/rewrite to an existing project created in March 2019.
 Fortnite Bot 2 began as a concept in January 2020.
-The project's anticipated compleation time is before April 2020.
+The project's anticipated completion time is before April 2020.

 ## Design Docs